 Osteoporosis treatment involves ensuring adequate intake of calcium and vitamin D and engaging in weight-bearing exercises Weight-bearing exercise Osteoporosis is a condition in which a decrease in the density of bones weakens the bones, making breaks (fractures) likely.
-Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more (such as walking, climbing stairs, or weight training).
+Aging, estrogen deficiency, low vitamin D or calcium intake, and... read more (such as walking, climbing stairs, or weight training, all of which strengthen bones).
 Drug treatment is usually recommended.
 When treating people who have osteoporosis, doctors also manage conditions and risk factors that can make osteoporosis worse.

 Calcium and vitamin D

 Consuming an adequate amount of nutrients, particularly calcium and vitamin D, is helpful, especially before maximum bone density is reached (around age 30) but also after this time.
 Vitamin D helps the body absorb calcium.

 All men and women should consume at least 1,000 milligrams of calcium each day.
 Postmenopausal women, older men, children who are going through puberty, and women who are pregnant or breastfeeding may need to consume 1,200 to 1,500 milligrams each day.
 Calcium in food is preferred over calcium supplements.
 Foods rich in calcium include dairy products (such as milk and yogurt), certain vegetables (such as broccoli), nut milks (such as almond milk), and nuts (such as macadamia).
 See table .